cwaldbieser/txcas/docs/glossary.rst

         implement the interface ICASUSer.
 The avatar will have a username and possibly one or more attributes associated with it.

+    AVATAR ID
+        An identifier that can be used to uniquely represent an :term:`avatar`.
+        A username submitted from a login form could be an example of an avatar ID.

     PGT
         Proxy Granting Ticket.
 A ticket obtained by a service provider that allows it to request proxt tickets from CAS.
 The proxy tickets can